-A dermatologist, which is a doctor who specializes in skin care, can be a big help in treating your psoriasis.
+A doctor who specializes in skin care, called a dermatologist, can be a big help with your psoriasis.
+He'll be up to date on all the triggers you should avoid, symptoms, and treatments.

 When you look for a dermatologist, start by asking your primary care doctor for a recommendation.
-You can also check with the American Academy of Dermatology, which has lists of board-certified doctors.
-A college medical school near you is another resource.
+You can also check with the American Academy of Dermatology, which has lists of specially trained doctors.
+A nearby medical school is another resource.